 These pharmacological ADHD treatments have an efficacy rate of 50% to 70%.
 Although these are generally well tolerated, all drugs can produce side effects.
 Discuss any treatment being considered beforehand with your doctor or pharmacist.

-New treatments like medications acting on adrenergic alpha-2 receptors (IntuniveTM) and a methylphenidate administered in a dermal patch (DaytranaTM) should be soon available in Canada and are currently available in the United States.
+Other products like methylphenidate in an oral solution or in a dermal patch are currently available only in the United States.
 Other pharmacological options can be tried, but exceed the framework of a general information site like this one.